pombreda/pgreloaded/doc/tutorial/pong.rst

 Additionally, we won't run at the full processor speed anymore in the main loop, but instead add a short delay, using the :mod:`pygame2.sdl.timer` module.
-This reduces the overall load on the CPU and lets the game be a bit slower (with a maximum of 60 frames per second).
+This reduces the overall load on the CPU and makes the game a bit slower.

 Reacting on player input
 ------------------------